makehumancommunity/makehuman-static-website/content/_index.md

 This is the new homepage for [MakeHuman]({{< relref "MakeHuman" >}}) and [MPFB]({{< relref "MPFB" >}}).
 As not everything has been ported, some things can only be found via [the old site](http://www.makehumancommunity.org/).

+## 2025-03-19: Third part of tutorial on MPFB materials

+The next part on materials is now available, explaining skin materials.

+{{< youtube 7_Y5Dp6Z36o >}}

+## 2025-03-03: Second part of tutorial on MPFB materials

+The next part on materials is now available, explaining clothes materials.
+This video also includes a short intro on how to create materials.

+{{< youtube ssl9ZzKuzQs >}}

 ## 2025-02-18: First part of tutorial on MPFB materials

 There is now a new video available, explaining the basics of MPFB materials.